fancidev/xll/README.md

-# xll
+# XLL Connector

-This project makes it extremely easy to make existing C++ functions available for use in Excel spreadsheets.
-All you need to do is to add two source files and two header files to your project, and then add a one-liner to export each existing C++ function.
+XLL Connector is a modern C++ library that makes existing functions available for use in Excel spreadsheets.
+All you need to do is to add one line for each function you want to export to Excel.
 A minimal working example is as simple as follows:

 ```c++
 #include "XllAddin.h"